BryanKarumba/Heatmap/README.md

+#
 Relationship between variables
-We will investigate the relationship between variables in our dataset
+.We will investigate the relationship between variables in our dataset